lmullen/jsr/_posts/2012-02-27-podcast-paul-harvey.markdown

 ---
 title: Interview with Paul Harvey
 layout: podcast
-categories:
-- podcast
+category: podcast
 author: Art Remillard
-podcast-filename: jsr.ep001.paulharvey.mp3
+podcast-filename: "jsr.ep001.paulharvey.mp3"
+podcast-running-time: "20:33"
 ---

 This past Friday, I had the pleasure of recording the first *JSR* podcast, an interview with [Paul Harvey](http://paulharvey.org/) about his new book, *[Moses, Jesus, and the Trickster in the Evangelical South](http://www.ugapress.org/index.php/books/index/moses_jesus_and_the_trickster).*
-Lincoln is working on getting us on iTunes, but in the meantime, you can download the podcast [here](http://dl.dropbox.com/u/40661100/harvey02242012.mp3).
+[Lincoln](http://lincolnmullen.com/) is working on getting us on iTunes, but in the meantime, you can download the podcast [here](http://dl.dropbox.com/u/40661100/harvey02242012.mp3).

 Paul and I covered a range of topics, from his experiences at the Lamar